janispritzkau/minecraft-hacked-proxy/README.md

 be used to connect to the HiveMC server.

 Different ports are currently not supported unless the server has a SRV DNS record.

+If an address is specified it will be used as the default address if none of the domains match e.g. you are connecting directly via IP address.

 ## Commands